-I don’t know for sure, but I’d like to find out.
+I don’t know, but I’d like to find out.

 Show That You Listen When You Speak

-I’ve asked “What is speaking about?” and I’ve talked a lot about listening here.
+I’ve asked, “What is speaking about?” and talked a lot about listening.
 Why is that?

-Generally speaking, the extroverts talk too much, and the introverts talk too little.
+Generally, extroverts talk too much, and introverts talk too little.
 Not everyone is an ambivert.
 We don’t all have a balance between the two.

-If those who naturally speak more would listen more instead, that frees up the space for those of us who naturally listen more to speak more instead.
+If those who naturally speak more would listen more instead, that frees up the space for those who naturally listen more to speak more.
 To share what we’ve learned by listening so much.
 And we’ve learned more than we’ve been able to express so far.

-Some of us quiet ones have to turn to forms of expression such as writing in an effort to be heard.
+Some of us quiet ones have to turn to forms of expression such as writing to be heard.

-In my case, I’m extremely grateful to have this website.
 My writing is one way that I finally get to express myself.
-I often think, especially these days, that I write more than I speak.
+I often think, especially nowadays, that I write more than I speak.
 And this is probably the case.
-Doesn’t mean it’ll always be like this.
-I do expect that I’ll have times in my life when I’ll get to speak more than I’ve normally gotten to.
+That doesn’t mean it’ll always be like this.
+I expect to have times when I’ll get to speak more than I’ve usually gotten to.

-During the last couple months, I’ve noticed that I’m more comfortable talking to animals than to people.
-It’s like I’ve found animals to be overall better listeners than people.
+During the last couple of months, I’ve been more comfortable talking to animals than people.
+I’ve found animals to be overall better listeners than people.
 It’s often soothing to spend time with animals.
 They’re so accepting.
 They don’t get offended if I don’t use the right combination of words at the right time and in the right tone.

 Spending time in nature and with animals are forms of therapy.
 Nature listens.
 Animals listen.
 They communicate.

-As humans, we’ve got a lot we can learn from nature and from animals.
+As humans, we’ve got much we can learn from nature and animals.
 We can listen, too.
 We don’t always have to say anything in response to what another person has said.
-Sometimes a loving expression, a hug, or some other show of welcome affection can be enough.
+Sometimes a loving expression, a hug, or some other welcome affection can be enough.
 Simply being there patiently can speak volumes, too.
 It doesn’t matter if you don’t know what to say.
-Sometimes you don’t have to say anything at all to show your love.
+Sometimes you don’t have to say anything to show love.

 And when you do speak, show that you listen.
 Don’t interrupt, if possible.
 Build on what the other person said.
 Really listen instead of simply waiting for it to be your turn to speak.
 The importance of that cannot possibly be overstated.